-In a February live special of WWE's NXT TakeOver, Sasha Banks, the Diva who'd spent months in the shadow of her peers, finally got her revenge.
+In a February episode of WWE's NXT TakeOver: Rival, Sasha Banks, the Diva who'd spent months in the shadow of her peers, finally got her revenge.
 She put her former BFF, Charlotte, in her signature "Bank Statement" submission hold, and hoisted the dead weight over her body until Charlotte's shoulders touched the mat.
 1, 2, 3.
 The career sidekick had finally captured the NXT Women's Championship.
 The match epitomized the total transformation of NXT, WWE's developmental program, into the world's best destinations for women's wrestling.
 And that revitalization has a single champion: Banks and Charlotte's trainer, Sara Del Rey, the first-ever female wrestling coach hired by the WWE.

 "Sara wanted us to go out there and steal the show.
 To come backstage afterward and see how proud she was… I'm getting emotional right now just thinking about it," Sasha told VICE.
 "It just shows how much we care, how much we love this."